Meryl Streep makes first-ever ‘SNL’ appearance during 50th anniversary special

 Streep has never hosted nor appeared on “SNL” before Sunday, when she made her first-ever appearance during the long-running sketch show’s starry 50th anniversary special.

-The three-time Oscar-winner appeared in a recurring “Close Encounter” sketch featuring “SNL” alum Kate McKinnon, whose character describes her NSFW alien abduction.
+The three-time Oscar-winner joined a recurring “Close Encounter” sketch, featuring “SNL” alum Kate McKinnon, whose character describes her NSFW alien abduction.

-The sketch featured an all-star ensemble including Woody Harrelson and Pedro Pascal, who got abducted by the aliens with McKinnon, but describe a much more pleasant experience.
+The sketch included Woody Harrelson and Pedro Pascal, who got abducted by the aliens with McKinnon, but describe a much more pleasant experience.
 They are questioned by military officials played by Jon Hamm and Aidy Bryant.

 Streep entered the scene as McKinnon’s character Colleen Rafferty’s mother, wearing an outfit similar to Colleen’s signature pastel Hawaiian shirt, complete with a cigarette in one hand and a styrofoam cup in the other.